yishuen/alchemy-has-no-negative-side-effects/README.md

 ### Why Did We Choose This?
 Because - why not?
 Marijuana should no longer be a taboo subject.
 It's 2018.
 With 20% of the country having marijuana fully legal and 32 states (plus DC!) having medical marijuana, the need for medical marijuana research is booming!

+Since Trump fired Jeff Sessions, recreational weed has a higher chance of becoming legal at a federal level.

 "Given Colorado has 1.7% of the nation's population and based on its tax revenue from marijuana, the entire country could potentially generate $14 billion if it was legalized nationwide!!" - Andrew